trussworks/Engineering-Playbook/developing/on-call/README.md

 * Engineers should have notification policies set to ensure that they will be notified within the expect five minute response window.
-This should use multiple notification methods to make sure things don't fall through the cracks.
+This should use multiple notification methods to make sure things don't fall through the cracks; at least one method should notify you immediately that the alert has fired.
 Keep in mind that an acknowledgement will break the notification chain.
 An example might be:
   * Immediately after the alert, notify me by push notification and email.
   * 1 minute later, notify via SMS (in case data coverage is bad).
   * 5 minutes after the alert, notify via voice call.